skedwards88/word_lists/README.md

 uncommonWordsLen7 | All uncommon words of length 7
 uncommonWordsLen8plus | All uncommon words of length 8+

+**Note**: Because these word lists use data from from [Brysbaert et al](https://doi.org/10.3758/s13428-018-1077-9), usage is limited to non-commercial usage.
+You may fork this repository and omit the `brysbaert` data if you want to use these lists for other purposes.

 ## Contributing

 Does `compiled/commonWords.txt` include a word that you think is _not_ commonly known, or does `compiled/uncommonWords.txt` include a word that you think _is_ commonly known?
 Feel free to open a pull request to add the word to `compiled/notActuallyCommon.txt` or `compiled/notActuallyUncommon.txt`.
 Or, feel free to open an issue to request the change.
 The final word choice is up to the discretion of the repository owner.